 Flexibility refers to a government's ability to adapt to and take advantage of developmental opportunities inherent to a given political situation.
 Flexibility and learning allow governments to replace failed policies with innovative ones.
-If possible, provide empirical evidence on whether policy learning happens coincidentally or if there are institutionalized mechanisms that facilitate innovation and flexibility in policy-making.
+If possible, provide empirical evidence on whether policy learning happens coincidentally or if there are institutionalized mechanisms that facilitate innovation and flexibility in policymaking.

 Please consider if innovation and flexibility correspond with the normative framework of the BTI in terms of striving for democracy and a market economy.
+The maximum score for autocracies is 5 points.

 The government demonstrates a pronounced ability of complex learning.
 It acts flexibly and replaces 10 failed policies with innovative ones.
 9 8 The government demonstrates a general ability of policy learning, but its flexibility is limited.
 Learning processes inconsistently affect the routines and the knowledge foundation on which policies are based.
 6 5 The government demonstrates little willingness or ability in policy learning.
-Policies are rigidly en-4 forced, and the routines of policy-making do not enable innovative approaches.
+Policies are rigidly en-4 forced, and the routines of policymaking do not enable innovative approaches.
 3 2 1 The government demonstrates no willingness or ability in policy learning.